Find out about the most important recent Georgia cases, selected by VerdictSearch editors. Coverage includes Fulton, DeKalb and Gwinnett counties.

 Suit: City and club owners to blame for shooting death

 Government – Municipalities; Wrongful Death – Survival Damages; Intentional Torts – Public Nuisance; Premises Liability – Inadequate or Negligent Security

 Cheryl Stanford and Wilfred Foster, as Parents and Co-Administrators of the Estate of LeShelton Kernard Stanford v.
-City of Albany, Molly Loving and Daniel Loving, No. 11-CV2740-3
+City of Albany, Molly Loving and Daniel Loving,

 October 12, 2016

 Estate of LaShelton Kernard Stanford (Male, 20 Years)

 Virgil L. Adams;

 Wilfred Foster, Cheryl Stanford, Estate of LaShelton Kernard Stanford

 City of Albany